BESPOKE TALK Series: Discovering the Secret Structure of the King of Fruits

 DECONSTRUCTING THE SKIN OF DURIAN

-The durian's shape is not only aesthetically pleasing, but it also has mathematical significance.
-The repeating patterns in the fruit's shape are known as fractals.
-Fractals are found throughout nature and are characterized by their self-similarity.
-That is, no matter how much you zoom in on a fractal, the overall pattern remains the same.
+The form of the durian is not only pleasant to the eye, but it also has mathematical importance.
+Fractals are repeating patterns in the form of the fruit.
+Fractals may be found all across nature and are distinguished by their self-similarity.
+That is, no matter how closely you inspect a fractal, the general pattern stays consistent.

-The fractal nature of the durian is also what makes it so fascinating.
-Every time you cut the fruit in half, each half contains the same proportions of flesh, seeds, and empty space as the whole fruit.
-This self-similarity can be found in other natural phenomena, such as snowflakes, river basins, and coastlines.
+The durian's fractal structure is also what makes it so intriguing.
+Every time you split the fruit in half, the proportions of meat, seeds, and empty space remain the same.
+Other natural phenomena with this self-similarity include snowflakes, river basins, and coastlines.

-Moreover, when looking at the arrangements of seeds in a durian, one can't help but notice the patterns that emerge.
-Some of these patterns, like the Delaunay triangle pattern and the Voronoi pattern, have been studied in mathematics and have applications in fields like engineering and architecture.
+Furthermore, when one examines the seed placements in a durian, one cannot help but observe the patterns that develop.
+Some of these patterns, such as the Delaunay triangle and Voronoi patterns, have been investigated mathematically and have applications in industries such as engineering and architecture.

 THE PRIMARY PATTERN OF DURIAN

-The durian is a fruit that is distinctively known for its hard outer shell and soft inner flesh.
-What many people don't realize is that these two characteristics are actually the result of two different patterns—the outer layer is a Delaunay triangle pattern, while the inner layer is a Voronoi pattern.
+The durian is a fruit distinguished by its hard outer shell and delicate inside flesh.
+Many people are unaware that these two qualities are the consequence of two distinct patterns: the outside layer is a Delaunay triangle pattern, while the inner layer is a Voronoi pattern.

 DELAUNAY TRIANGLE PATTERN